MicrosoftDocs/winrt-api/windows.ui.xaml.controls/webview_invokescriptasync_1912773610.md

 ## -returns

-When this method returns, the string result of the script invocation.
+An asynchronous operation object from which, on successful completion, you can retrieve the string result of the script invocation.

 ## -remarks